 With effect from Semester 2 AY19/20, single-semester UROP will be discontinued.
 Students who are keen to do single-semester research projects are recommended to take CP3106 Independent Project instead.
 UROP will be spread over two consecutive semesters, allowing ample opportunities to learn and do research in a substantial project.

-UROP is usually done in third year, allowing the students to earn two courses worth of credits.
+UROP is usually done in third year, allowing the students to earn two courses worth of units.
 Furthermore, students can choose to do research on the same topic for their Final Year Project, allowing substantial depth in research within their undergraduate education.

 Students interested in UROP should follow the links above to access to the intranet for current details and forms.